MickaelMaujean/MickaelMaujean/README.md

       description: This portfolio was meant to pratise my frontend skills to introduce myself as dev passionate and sport lover

     - Machine Learning: I'm currently practising machine learning model development and working on a model to predict houses prices in my village (on going !)
+    - MickaelMaujean repo contains a old deprecated python app using streamlit created to display online resume

 - 💞️ I’m looking to collaborate on data science techniques as well as using on the long term AI for product & project management in my daily business